dotnet/corefxlab/docs/specs/alcproxies.md

 However, due to the design for extensibility, it's possible that anyone who wants to change the API can implement any of these options in their own way, by changing the interactions of `ClientObject` and `ServerObject`.
 If someone wants to limit interactions between plugins and the main context to primitives only, they're welcome to do so with this design.

 #### Generic Types
-For generics, the API should probably be able to allow users to pass in a list of types "in order" that are being used for the particular instance of an object they are creating.
+For generics, the API should probably allows users to pass in a list of types "in order" that are being used for the particular instance of an object they are creating.

 `DispatchProxy` should be OK to use generic types, but it may be an issue funneling these types through whatever server structure is created.